nummacway/gb300/README.md

 Compared to the SF2000 stock firmware, the GB300 lacks the arcade section and adds the PCE.

 The SF2000 firmware does not work on the GB300.
-There is no known way to retrieve an updated firmware because the manufacturer is unknown, so the only chance will be wait for an alternative firmware to be released.
+There is no known way to retrieve an updated firmware because the manufacturer is unknown, so the only chance will be to wait for an alternative firmware to be released.
+The BIOS dates to the 15th of December, 2023.

+There's actually two things called Firmware on the GB300.
+There is a small firmware that loads the firmware from the SD.
+You should [patch it](https://vonmillhausen.github.io/sf2000/#bootloader-bug).
+Really.
+This thing works for the GB300 as well.

 ### Saving